Come Back Alive: Brand partnerships and volunteers

 In March 2015 «Come Back Alive», together with several other volunteer organizations, launched a promotional campaign selling T-shirts and scarves to raise funds for soldiers' equipment and protective gear.

 In April 2015, the promotional campaign «Write to a Soldier» was launched jointly with Ukrposhta.
 In the Kyiv and Donetsk regions special postcards were sold for 10 hryvnias (hrn) each to be sent to soldiers.
-With the sum of 256,000 hrn raised, an intensive care ambulance for Brigade 56 was purchased and equipped, and subsequently delivered to the front near Mariupol in June 2016.
+With the sum of 256,000 hrn raised, an intensive care ambulance for the 56th Brigade was purchased and equipped, and subsequently delivered to the front near Mariupol in June 2016.

 In 2016-2017 the foundations «Come Back Alive» and «National home front» together with war veterans, in the promotional campaign «E-Tithe», sent letters to members of Parliament, ministers, prosecutors, governors, and mayors, asking them to donate a part of their declared wealth for the needs of the army.
 The campaign was conducted in two stages: the first started in November 2016, the second in March 2017.
 About 400 letters were sent during the campaign.
 About 30 answers came back from the officials.
 Some reported on the help given personally or through their foundations, and some donated through «Come Back Alive».

 With the foundation's help, equipment for the transmission of Ukrainian television was installed in the area of Avdiivka (partly with the funds raised by sales of the book «History of Ukraine from Svirid's grandfather».
 The transmission started on December 5, 2017, and continued until 2019.

 The foundation organized joint events with enterprises and cultural establishments, in particular, with the bookstore Yakaboo, and the theater team of Serhii Perekrest, who donated 10 percent of their income for the needs of the army for a certain period.